mikgran/base/README.md

 The base functions as my training grounds, as scratchpad and as demo space for displaying general usage of technologies, patterns and methods I am familiar with.
-The goal is to cover most and eventually all of the items I have listed in my CV.
+The goal is to cover most of the items I have listed in my CV.

 [Events](https://github.com/mikgran/base/tree/master/events) - a work and vehicle event tracking and reporting system.